rad-diana/Gamezone-Sales-Performance-Analysis-2019-2021/README.md

 <img width="960" height="510" alt="Gamezone ERD" src="https://github.com/user-attachments/assets/a08a5008-f114-4bcd-bea6-2c99e5e85b8a" />

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset, using Excel.
-You can find the initial and cleaned datasets, pivot tables for data checks and exploratory analysis, as well as isues log and insights log [here](link).
+You can find the initial and cleaned datasets, pivot tables for data checks and exploratory analysis, as well as isues log and insights log here ([download](gamezone_dataset%20_eda_insights.xlsx) or [preview](https://docs.google.com/spreadsheets/d/10-SjSoedixq2WS-kZHaFognTLn4v1xEJ/edit?usp=sharing&ouid=105351884361855533308&rtpof=true&sd=true)).

 ## Executive Summary
 Between 2019 and 2021, the company generated approximately $6.1M in total revenue, with a significant acceleration beginning in early 2020.
 Sales more than doubled during the pandemic period, peaking in September and December 2020, before declining sharply in early 2021 toward pre-COVID levels.